 Take Care of Your Cooker & Make it Last

 Once you’ve started using a slow cooker, more than likely, you’ll want to keep using it.
-Make your slow cooker last by taking good care of it.
-We know that dramatic temperature change can crack the ceramic insert—either by taking it from the cold fridge and putting it directly into the cooker, or by taking it out right after cooking is done and placing it on the cold counter.
+Make your slow cooker last by taking good care of it!
+I mentioned earlier that dramatic temperature changes can crack a ceramic slow cooker insert.
 But, it also helps to deep clean your slow cooker insert to remove any stains or caked-on food bits:

-- When time is up, turn the slow cooker off, remove the lid, and let it cool.
-After letting it cool for about an hour, dump the liquid into the sink and give your slow cooker insert a good scrub with some warm water and soap.
+When time is up, turn the slow cooker off, remove the lid, and let it cool.
+After letting it cool for about an hour, dump the liquid into the sink.
+Give your slow cooker insert a good scrub with some warm water and soap.

 Frozen foods will take much longer to heat up in the slow cooker.
 During that time, the food is also in that “danger zone” and at risk of bacteria developing.
 Whether you’re using frozen veggies or a freezer meal that you’ve prepped, thaw those frozen items before adding them to the slow cooker.
 It’s best to place those frozen items in the fridge to thaw for at least 24 hours before you plan to use them.
 Thawing them out on the counter also puts them in the danger zone!

 In general, fattier meats like chuck roast, short rib, pork shoulder, lamb shanks, or dark meat chicken stay juicier in a slow cooker.
 But, leaner meats like chicken breast can still be delicious in a slow cooker when flavored well and cooked properly.

 If you are using fattier meats, be sure to trim the fat before slow cooking.
 Otherwise, your meal will turn out greasy and oily.